An easy-to-use, low-carbon overflow solution

 "Coming from the animation industry, I know how problematic the heat generated by render farms is.
 The possibility of making this heat consumption profitable with the Qarnot technology is very satisfying."

 So all you have to do is upload files to Qarnot's web platform, along with a few parameters, and start rendering.
-Hundreds or thousands of digital boilers or computerized radiators installed in social housing or other buildings will start calculating while radiating precious heat for the occupants to enjoy.
-This platform provides users with a real-time overview of the status of all rendering or compute tasks: number of machines used and their types, compute progress and results, data and cost management, etc.
+This triggers digital boilers, installed at locations with high heat demand, to start computing while simultaneously distributing valuable heat to warm pools, district heating networks, or industries.
+This platform provides users with a real-time overview of the status of all rendering or calculation tasks: number and types of used machines, calculation progress and results, data and cost management, etc.

-Iconem has already used 2,560 days of renderings, or more than seven years or 60,000 hours of compute, which represents more than 1 MWh of heating energy saved thanks to Qarnot's solution.
+Iconem has already used 2,560 days of renderings, or more than seven years or 60,000 hours of calculation, which represents more than 1 MWh of heating energy saved thanks to Qarnot's solution.